ChiaXinLiang/djangoFlex/README.md

    ```
    Edit the `.env` file with your specific settings.

+2. Update the `djangoFlex/config/servers.yaml` file with your desired server configurations.

-2. Apply the initial migrations:
+3. Apply the initial migrations:
    ```
    python manage.py migrate
    ```

-3. Create a superuser (admin):
+4. Create a superuser (admin):
    ```
    python manage.py createsuperuser
    ```